Transparency | Participation | Collaboration

 We use several communication tools and approaches to support transparency, including our open government portal.
 We foster the use of agency data through ongoing contacts with stakeholders and interested parties.
 We discuss our information dissemination methods on pages 64 and 65 of our Information Resources Management Plan.

 Objective 3: Provide information the public wants and needs for their lives and businesses

 We provide members of the public with information they request either through the Freedom of Information Act (FOIA) process or through other means.
 This includes outreach with stakeholders and ongoing relationships with advocates, Congress, and other interested parties.
 In addition, we provide information about our programs and internal management processes at the Social Security Home Page and in our annual performance and accountability reports.

 We provide information about our internal management processes for information resources and, specifically, our plan for implementing a common baseline for IT processes and policies.
-Our Capital Planning and Investment Control process is available online.
+Our Capital Planning and Investment Control process is also available online.

 We operate under a presumption of openness, sharing information with the public about our programs and projects.
 In fiscal year (FY) 2015, our agency processed 22,922 FOIA requests.
 Our backlog at the end of the fiscal year was just 146 cases, or 0.64 percent of all FOIA requests received by our agency in FY 2015.